Gerry Adams: Sinn Féin in government

-On 15 August 1998, four months after the signing of the Good Friday Agreement, the Omagh bombing by the Real IRA, killed 29 people and injured 220, from many communities.
-Adams said in reaction to the bombing "I am totally horrified by this action.
+On 15 August 1998, four months after the signing of the Good Friday Agreement, the Omagh bombing by the Real IRA, killed 29 people and injured 220, from multiple communities.
+Adams said in reaction to the bombing: "I am totally horrified by this action.
 I condemn it without any equivocation whatsoever."
 Prior to this, Adams had not used the word "condemn" in relation to IRA or their splinter groups' actions.

+In March 2007, Adams was re-elected to the Northern Ireland Assembly in March 2007, and subsequently met with DUP leader Ian Paisley face-to-face for the first time.
+These talks led to the St Andrews Agreement, which brought about the return of the power-sharing Executive in Northern Ireland.
 When Sinn Féin came to nominate its two ministers to the Northern Ireland Executive, for tactical reasons the party, like the SDLP and the DUP, chose not to include its leader among its ministers.
-When later the SDLP chose a new leader, it selected one of its ministers, Mark Durkan, who then opted to remain in the committee.

-Adams was re-elected to the Northern Ireland Assembly on 8 March 2007, and on 26 March 2007, he met with DUP leader Ian Paisley face-to-face for the first time.
-These talks led to the St Andrews Agreement, which brought about the return of the power-sharing Executive in Northern Ireland.

-In January 2009, Adams attended the United States presidential inauguration of Barack Obama as a guest of US Congressman Richard Neal.
+In January 2009, Adams attended the United States presidential inauguration of Barack Obama as a guest of US representative Richard Neal.

 Election to Dáil Éireann

-On 6 May 2010, Adams was re-elected as MP for West Belfast, garnering 71.1% of the vote.
-In 2010, Adams announced that he would be seeking election as a TD (member of Irish Parliament) for the constituency of Louth at the 2011 Irish general election.
-He subsequently resigned his West Belfast Assembly seat on 7 December 2010.

-Following the announcement of the 2011 Irish general election, Adams resigned his seat at the House of Commons.
-He was elected to the Dáil, topping the Louth constituency poll with 15,072 (21.7%) first preference votes.
-He succeeded Caoimhghín Ó Caoláin as Sinn Féin parliamentary leader in Dáil Éireann.
+Adams was re-elected as MP for West Belfast with 71.1% of the vote in May 2010, but resigned his seat the following December, in order to seek election as a TD (member of the Irish Parliament) for the constituency of Louth at the 2011 Irish general election.
+He topped the poll in the constituency with 15,072 (21.7%) first preference votes, and was duly elected to Dáil Éireann where he succeeded Caoimhghín Ó Caoláin as Sinn Féin parliamentary leader.

 In December 2013, Adams was a member of the Guard of Honour at Nelson Mandela's funeral.